We invite you to explore our website to learn about

 We aim to create an exceptional research and teaching environment in order to inspire the next generation of scientists and educators.

 The Dept. is a core unit of the Schulich School of Medicine & Dentistry and is located in the Medical Sciences Building on the main campus.
-Additional faculty offices and research labs are found in the Siebens Drake Research Institute, Molecular Biology Laboratories, Dental Sciences Building, Robarts Research Institute, London Health Sciences Centre, and Lawson Health Research Institute.
+Additional faculty offices and research labs are found in the Siebens Drake Research Institute, Molecular Biology Laboratories, Robarts Research Institute, London Health Sciences Centre, and Lawson Health Research Institute.
 See Western maps.